DataONEorg/dataone-web/content/features/fair.md

     columns:
     - template: feature-detailed
       type: top
+      image:
+        src: /uploads/fair_reports/fair-for-portals.png
+        alttext: An example line chart with one line for each of the four FAIR metrics (Findability, Accessibility, Interoperability, and Reusability) showing changes in scores per month
       headline: DataONE Plus Portals
       text: A FAIR scores chart is included in each DataONE Plus portal with scores only for that dataset collection.
       details: